 A University of Ottawa and Carleton University Joint Initiative

 Digital Humanities Summer Institute: Technologies East (DHSITE) at the University of Ottawa is a bilingual event introducing new computing technologies and their uses in education and research.
-It addresses topics such as digitizing, disseminating, and archiving data in various disciplines and using a variety of approaches.
+Since its launch in 2017, it has been addressing topics such as digitizing, disseminating, and archiving data in various disciplines and using a variety of approaches.

 All the relevant information on this year’s courses and registration is available on the external website of the institute: www.dhsite.org.
-Anticipated registration date: February 5.
-For any further information, contact Chris Tanasescu (University of Ottawa) or Brian Greenspan (Carleton University).
+For any further information, contact Chris Tanasescu (University of Ottawa).

 - Introduction to Mapping and Spatial Methods for the Humanities